 Where to buy the Nintendo Switch is a question that many gamers still ask, despite the console's age.
 The good news is that retailers like Amazon, Best Buy, and Walmart are generally great places to start and usually have Nintendo Switch stock.
 We've even seen some Nintendo Switch deals these past few weeks.

-That said, Nintendo Switch stock does tend to sell out fast, especially if you're shopping for a limited edition Switch.
-But you still have a fighting chance of scoring the console.
+Although Nintendo Switch stock tends to sell out fast, you still have a fighting chance of scoring the console.
 More importantly, you don't have to worry about bots and scalpers buying up every Switch console.
-However, with the holiday season fast approaching, we recommend you buy you Switch console now to avoid any restock issues.
+However, with the holiday season in full swing, we recommend you buy your Switch console now to avoid any restock issues.
 (Make sure to follow our Nintendo Switch deals coverage for discounts on Switch accessories and games).

 Where to buy Nintendo Switch — Quick links

 - Shop Nintendo Switch at Amazon [in stock]

 - Shop Nintendo Switch consoles at Best Buy [in stock]

 - Shop Nintendo Switch Lite consoles at Target [in stock]

 - Shop Nintendo Switch Lite console bundles at QVC [in stock]

 - Shop Nintendo Switch consoles at GameStop [in stock]